Hello my fellow Netizens!

 Enjoy this selection of drawings and logos that I've done for fun and for various personal projects.
 Some of this art I haven't shown anyone in a couple decades.
 Click the images to see the full drawings and for more details & info on the art mediums used.

 Here are some writings I've done.
-A couple articles from an analog zine of obsessive dork-culture, INTO THE WORMHOLE, that I'll be releasing in 2022.
+A couple articles from an analog zine of obsessive dork-culture, INTO THE WORMHOLE, that I'll be releasing in 2026.
 My design document from my aborted DECAYING ORBIT project (a Nintendo NES videogame / spacerock album / comic book project).
 And a few behind-the-scenes pages for table-top role playing games that I ran and/or played in.
-And the WUVABLE OAF comic we wrote (thanks to Ed Luce for letting me reprint it here).
+And the WUVABLE OAF comic I wrote with Kirsten Baldock (thanks to Ed Luce for letting me reprint it here).
 Click on the images to read.

 I am always working on various musical projects.
 I like left-of-center music and weird bands that are heavily themed.
 I primarily play vintage analog synthesizers.
-But also dabble in old drum machines, caveman bass and electric guitar, my great grandfather's violin from 1889, and also some turn-of-the-century acid house software on a 1999 G3 iMac.
+But also dabble in old drum machines, caveman bass and electric guitar, my great grandfather's violin from 1889, and also turn-of-the-century acid house software on a 1999 G3 iMac and also dipping my toes into Tracker / MIDI stuff on a 1992 Commodore Amiga A1200.
 So if you think you'd like to hear my music in the genres of "space rock" or "sleazy 90s industrial" or 'synth-glam" or "Belgian New Beat" or "orgone noise" or other audio hallucinogenres click on the images / links to hear these projects.

 BE AWARE: As audio files tend to be quite large, you'll definitely want a 56K modem (or better) paired with a fast internet connection of at least 280kbps (or better) to listen to this music.